Broadband Magnetless Isolation in a Flux-Pumped, Dispersion-Engineered Transmission Line: Superconducting Circuit Implementation

 \subsection{Dispersion Relation}

-As discussed in Sec.~\ref{subsec:DispEng}, the dispersion of the signal line is engineered at lower frequencies, to mitigate the spurious amplification, and at higher frequencies, to form an effective coupled two-level system.
-At lower frequencies, undesired amplification is suppressed by shunting every unit cell with an inductance $L_{\mathrm{L}}$ to ground, as shown in Fig.~\ref{fig:circuit}.
+As discussed in Sec.~\ref{subsec:DispEng}, the dispersion of the signal line is engineered at lower frequencies, to mitigate the spurious amplification, and at higher frequencies, to form an effective two-mode system.
+At lower frequencies, undesired amplification is suppressed by shunting the unit cells with an inductance $L_{\mathrm{L}}$ to ground, as shown in Fig.~\ref{fig:circuit}.
 These inductors create a bandgap in the dispersion curve, shown in Fig.~\ref{fig:DispersionDiagram}, which filters-out the modes below $\omega_{\mathrm{L}}=1/\sqrt{L_{\mathrm{L}} C_0}$.
-For compactness, these inductors can be realized with JJs operated in their linear regime where $I\ll I_{\mathrm{c}}$.
-The self-capacitance of these JJs is lumped with the shunt capacitor $C_0$, hence slightly shifting its value.
+The inductors can be realized with geometric or kinetic inductance, or with arrays of JJs operated in their linear regime where $I\ll I_{\mathrm{c}}$.
+Alternatively, the shunt inductors can be replaced by series capacitors to filter out the lower frequencies.
+These dispersive elements can also be distributed periodically along the line rather than being placed in every single cell.
 At higher frequencies, the nonlinear dispersion relation that prevents parametric coupling to higher frequency modes (see Sec.~\ref{subsec:DispEng}) can be implemented in two ways.
 One possibility is to use the Bragg frequency of the artificial transmission line.
 For frequencies approaching $\omega_0 = 2/\sqrt{L_{\mathrm{DC}}C_0}$, the dispersion relation flattens, as shown in Fig.~\ref{fig:DispersionDiagram}.
-Alternatively, this curvature can also be obtained from the plasma frequency $\omega_{\mathrm{J}}=1/\sqrt{L_{\mathrm{DC}}C_{\mathrm{J}}}$ of the SQUIDs which present a self-capacitance $C_{\mathrm{J}}=2C_{\mathrm{J}0}$ as depicted in Fig.~\ref{fig:circuit}.
+Alternatively, this curvature can also be obtained from the plasma frequency $\omega_{\mathrm{J}}=1/\sqrt{L_{\mathrm{DC}}C_{\mathrm{J}}}$ of the SQUIDs which present a self-capacitance $C_{\mathrm{J}}= C_{\mathrm{J}1}+C_{\mathrm{J}2}$ as depicted in Fig.~\ref{fig:circuit}.
+As seen in Fig.~\ref{fig:DispersionDiagram}, the resulting dispersion relation prevents parametric coupling except between the two sets of modes at $\{\omega_s\}$ and $\{\omega_i\}$, hence forming a set of effective two-mode systems.
+Moreover, the group velocities of all the modes within the two sets are approximately equal.
+The adiabatic mode conversion is hence effective for every mode within the $\{\omega_s\}$ band and depletes them all simultaneously, providing broadband microwave isolation.